Lifting homotopy T-algebra maps to strict maps: Introduction

 \subsection{Acknowledgements}

 This work began when the authors were visiting the Max Planck Institute for Mathematics.
-The authors would like to thank the MPIM for its hospitality during their stay.
+The authors would like to thank the MPIM for its hospitality during their stay and the anonymous referee for their careful reading of this paper and their many helpful comments.

 The second named author would also like to thank Benoit Fress, Paul Goerss, Stefan Schwede, Karol Szumilo, and Markus Szymik for helpful conversations concerning the material below.
-The authors also greatfully acknowledge partial support from the University of Bonn and the Deutsche Forschungsgemeinschaft through Graduiertenkolleg 1150, as well as the University of Georgia through VIGRE II.
+The authors also gratefully acknowledge partial support from the University of Bonn and the Deutsche Forschungsgemeinschaft through Graduiertenkolleg 1150, as well as the University of Georgia through VIGRE II.